Skip to content

 • enable-telegram: Whether to enable Telegram login

-• qq-app-id: App ID applied for from QQ Connect platform
+• qq-app-id: App ID applied for on QQ Connect platform

-• qq-app-key: App Key applied for from QQ Connect platform
+• qq-app-key: App Key applied for on QQ Connect platform

 • frontend-url: Frontend access address, must include protocol header (http:// or https://), trailing slash is optional.
 OAuth2 callback address depends on this configuration